Warhorst/error_gen/README.md

 struct InvalidValueError(pub f32)
 ```

-To create an error for the complex operation, an enum is created with it's variants holding the single error values, like so
+To create an error for the complex operation, an enum is created with its variants holding the single error values, like so

 ``` rust
 enum ComplexError {